Hari Prasad Phuyal

 Hari Prasad Phuyal (हरि प्रसाद फुयाल) is the Justice of the Supreme Court of Nepal since April 19, 2019.

 Education

-He has obtained a Masters of Laws (LL.M) degree in International Human Rights Law from the University of Essex in the UK, with specialization on International Human Rights Laws, Laws of Armed Conflict, International Criminal Law, International Refugee Law and Laws of Peacekeeping Operations, and a Master of Laws (LL.M) degree in Business Laws from National Law School of India University (NLSIU), Bangalore, India in 1995, similarly Bachelor of Law (B. L.), from Nepal Law Campus, T.U., Kathmandu, Nepal, in 1992, and Intermediate in Law, (I.L), From Mahendra Multiple Campus, Tribhuvan University, Nepal.
+He has obtained a Master of Laws (LL.M) degree in international human rights law from the University of Essex in the UK, with specialization on international human rights laws, laws of armed conflict, international criminal law, international refugee law and laws of peacekeeping operations, and a Master of Laws (LL.M) degree in business laws from National Law School of India University (NLSIU), Bangalore, India, in 1995, similarly Bachelor of Law (B. L.), from Nepal Law Campus, T.U., Kathmandu, Nepal, in 1992, and Intermediate in Law, (I.L), From Mahendra Multiple Campus, Tribhuvan University, Nepal.

 Career

 Justice

-He was appointed as a Justice of Supreme Court of Nepal on April 19, 2019 as per article 129 of the Constitution of Nepal, 2015.
+He was appointed as a justice of Supreme Court of Nepal on April 19, 2019 as per article 129 of the Constitution of Nepal, 2015.

-Attorney General
+Attorney general

 He worked as an attorney general at Office of the Attorney General of Nepal from April 18, 2016 to August 3, 2016.